 Conclusions

 For agricultural researchers, engaging with Data Feminism need not be overwhelming nor demand world changing activities; it simply asks that one reflect on power disparities and values embedded in their research.
-Agricultural scientists who examine, challenge, and work to redistribute power can uniquely contribute to ongoing work towards agricultural (and social) equity, and may concomitantly experience positive impacts on research creativity and stakeholder participation.
+Agricultural scientists who examine, challenge, and work to redistribute power can uniquely contribute to ongoing work towards agricultural (and social) equity and may concomitantly experience positive impacts on research creativity and stakeholder participation.
 Furthermore, agricultural scientists who build self-awareness of their socialized values and how those inform their perceived problems and solutions in agriculture are better equipped to recognize, incorporate, and solicit diverse framings, which promotes better outcomes for agricultural research overall.
-We hope this Perspective demonstrates both the worthiness and feasibility of such pursuits.
+We hope this perspective demonstrates both the worthiness and feasibility of such pursuits.

 Supplemental Information